Mount Adams Wilderness

 The Mount Adams Wilderness is a 47708 acre wilderness area in the U.S. state of Washington managed by the U.S. Forest Service.
 The wilderness encompasses an ecologically complex and geologically active landscape.
 Weather differs between the dry eastside and moist westside of the mountain.
-At 12276 ft, Mount Adams is one of the major Cascade mountains.
+At 12276 ft, Mount Adams is the second tallest mountain in Washington State and one of the tallest in the Cascade Range.
 The wilderness area is on the west side of the mountain and is part of the Gifford Pinchot National Forest.
 The east side of the mountain is part of the Yakama Nation, with the southeast side part of the Mount Adams Recreation Area, and includes Bird Creek Meadows.

 Recreation

 Recreation includes hiking, backpacking, mountain climbing, and equestrian sports.
 A Volcano Pass from the U.S. Forest Service is required for activities above 7000 ft.
 Some areas of the mountain in the Yakama Nation are open for recreation, while other areas are open only to members of the tribe.
 The wilderness includes about 21 mi of the Pacific Crest National Scenic Trail, which passes to the west and north Mount Adams.